Making decisions and your mental capacity

 The Mental Capacity Act 2005 came into force in England and Wales in 2007 and aims to ensure that people who lack mental capacity are given as much help as possible to make decisions and are helped to participate in decisions made on their behalf.
 It will also ensure that any decisions are made in the person’s best interests.

-The Mental Capacity Act 2005 affects anyone over the age of 16 years old and will apply in all sorts of decisions, for example financial matters, social care or medical treatment.
+The Mental Capacity Act 2005 affects anyone over 16 and applies to all sorts of decisions, for example financial matters, social care or medical treatment.
 It also covers the legal arrangements to plan ahead for a time when you may lack capacity to make certain decisions for yourself.
 This was previously referred to as an Enduring Power of Attorney and is now known as a Lasting Power of Attorney (LPA).

 Legal definition of mental capacity

-The legal definition says that someone who lacks mental capacity can’t do one or more of the following:
+Someone who lacks mental capacity can’t do 1 or more of the following:

 The Mental Capacity Act 2005

-The Mental Capacity Act sets out what happens when people lack capacity and are unable to make decisions.
-It explains:
+The Mental Capacity Act explains what happens when people lack capacity and are unable to make decisions.
+It sets out that:

-- That being unable to make a complex decision doesn’t mean that you can’t make straightforward decisions.
+- being unable to make a complex decision doesn’t mean that you can’t make straightforward decisions

-- That being unable to make a decision at a certain time doesn’t necessarily mean that you will be unable to make it at a later time or date.
+- being unable to make a decision at a certain time doesn’t necessarily mean that you will be unable to make it at a later time or date

-- That someone can’t decide whether you lack capacity, or make assumptions about what is in your best interests, merely on the basis of your age, appearance, condition or behaviour.
+- someone can’t decide whether you lack capacity or make assumptions about what is in your best interests, merely on the basis of your age, appearance, condition or behaviour

-- That if someone has to make a decision on your behalf, they must still involve you as much as possible.
+- if someone has to make a decision on your behalf, they must still involve you as much as possible

-For more detailed information you may find it helpful to read the government website information on Making decisions for someone else.
-There is also A guide for family, friends and other unpaid carers.
+For more details read Making decisions for someone else and a guide for family, friends and other unpaid carers on GOV.UK.